dufengtong/visual-invariance-analysis/README.md

 ## Summary

+The key finding from the ViT analysis is that **self-supervised training (DINOv1 and DINOv3) produces final CLS token representations with higher invariance than supervised training**, despite never receiving explicit category labels.
+This suggests that self-supervised objectives are sufficient for building invariant texture representations.

+For CNN models, architecture and depth are the dominant
+factors: VGG16 and ResNet50 accumulate substantially more invariance across layers than AlexNet.

-Training objective and architecture both shape representational invariance, but in distinct ways.
-The training dataset scale does not appear to be a primary driver of invariance differences here, possibly because all datasets are large enough to capture the features relevant to this small stimulus set.
+The training dataset does not appear to be a primary driver of invariance differences.
+DINOv1 and Supervised ViT were both trained on ImageNet, while DINOv3 was trained on a larger curated dataset (LVD-1689M), yet both DINO models show similar levels of final CLS token invariance.
+This suggests that the differences we observe are more likely driven by training objective and architecture than by dataset content, as all datasets contain sufficient images with texture statistics similar to our stimulus set.

 ---